harness/developer-hub/release-notes/security-testing-orchestration.md

 #### New features and enhancements
 - In the [Checkmarx step](/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference) under the **Scan Tool**, the fields **Team Name** and **Project Name** are now mandatory for step configuration.
 Previously, these fields were optional.
 (STO-7681)
 - We now track the number of occurrences for a given issue/scan combination independently of the associated occurrence IDs.
 Newly created issues will only store up to 1,000 occurrences, with the total number of occurrences being stored separately.
-Occurrences are stored based on severity, with higher-severity issues given priority.
+Occurrences are stored based on severity, with higher-severity occurrences given priority.
 (STO-5979)

-  These following endpoints now include `numOccurrences` at the issue level, showing the total number of occurrences for the issue/scan:
+  These following endpoints now include `numOccurrences` at the issue level, showing the total number of occurrences for the issues:
     - `GET api/v2/issues/{issueId}`
     - `GET api/v2/scans/{scanId}/issue/{issueId}`
     - `GET api/v2/scans/{scanId}/issues`

-  Also, the following endpoints now accept an optional payload parameter `numOccurrences`, representing the total number of occurrences associated with the issue/scan:
+  Also, the following endpoints now accept an optional payload parameter `numOccurrences`, representing the total number of occurrences associated with the issue:
-    - `POST api/v2/issues/{issueId}`
+    - `POST api/v2/issues`
     - `PUT api/v2/issues/{issueId}`

 ### Version 1.102.2